anhduy1202/nvim-dotfiles/README.md

+# nvim-dotfiles

-# nvim-keybinds
+# Keybinds
-List of keybindings I use for nvim
+> List of keybindings I use for nvim

 # Vim
 | Keybinds  | Description |